What Is Hernia Surgery?

 The goal of hernia surgery (also called herniorrhaphy) is to gently move the displaced organ or tissue back into its appropriate location.
 The area may then be strengthened with a synthetic mesh material or sutures.
 Our skilled surgeons also perform abdominal wall reconstruction, which may be required for complex hernias.

-When possible, the Sierra Pacific Surgical team takes a laparoscopic or robotic surgical approach to perform hernia surgery for Northern California patients.
+When possible, the Sierra Pacific Surgical team takes a laparoscopic or robotic surgical approach to perform hernia surgery for Sacramento and Northern California patients.
 Robotic hernia surgery is performed through small incisions created in the treatment area.
 This minimally invasive approach offers the added benefit of 3D internal imaging and the use of flexible, highly refined surgical instruments.
 In some instances, open (traditional) hernia surgery may be the preferred approach to treating herniated tissue.

 Hernia Surgery FAQ